About Caledonia

 Proven Data

-A comprehensive bank of data (environmental and technical) that will support the design and environmental assessment of Caledonia.
+A comprehensive bank of data (environmental and technical) that supports the design and environmental assessment of Caledonia.

 What’s next?